revanth7667/Duke_IDS_706-DE/README.md

    - ``lint`` : uses pylint to lint the python files
    - ``test`` : uses pytest to test the pyhton code using the test_* files to call the main files

-   <span style="color:red">Note:</span> if all the processes run successfully the following output will be visible in github actions:
+   <font color="red"> Note- </font> if all the processes run successfully the following output will be visible in github actions:
    ![Success Build](https://github.com/revanth7667/Duke_IDS_706-DE/blob/91e617109f29e19f2a4392bc4f638c7c4f682457/resources/successfull_build.png)

 ## 4. Makefile